 If the population of craftsmen gets replaced by conmen, branding is no longer a helpful shortcut, but an obstacle that confuses the public.
 Instead of pushing towards clarity, the tastes of the masses are perpetually diluted.
 The first step is to be aware of the con.
 Now you know.

 Thanks for reading.
-If this post pushed your buttons, here are a few of my other crazy ideas: * Why do the homeless hate Whoppers? * Affordable Idealism * In the future everyone will be creative for fifteen minutes.
+If this post pushed your buttons, here are a few of my other crazy ideas:

 “My H has been stolen!
 That’s how people know it’s a Honda!” — Superintendent Chalmers